Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Introduction

 Isolated symplectic systems with $N>1$ degrees of freedom are usually decomposable into simple generalizations of the three generic cases of elliptic, hyperbolic or parabolic classical motion.
-For instance, a reaction threshold governed by a saddle point of the Hamiltonian describing a system with two or more components is resolvable into a combination of elliptic and a hyperbolic evolutions.
+For instance, a reaction threshold governed by a saddle point of the Hamiltonian describing a system with two or more degrees of freedom is resolvable into a combination of elliptic and hyperbolic evolutions.
 Williamson's theorem \cite{Arnold} within classical mechanics classifies the possible decompositions of a conservative system.
 It describes the generic normal forms of quadratic classical Hamiltonians $H(\x)$, for a physical system with $N$ degrees of freedom, defined in the $2N$-dimensional {\it phase space} with coordinates $\x = (\vecp,\vecq)=(p_1,...,p_N, q_1,...,q_N)$ as \be H(\x) \equiv \frac{1}{2}~\x\cdot \mH~ \x~, \ee where $\mH$ is an arbitrary symmetric matrix.
-Thus, not only is the flow generated by each of these Hamiltonians a continuous family of {\it symplectic} (i.e. linear canonical) transformations of the phase space, but there exists an appropriate symplectic transformation that brings the Hamiltonian into its Williamson normal form.
-The generic cases contemplated by the normal form for $N>1$ also include possible subspaces with {\it loxodromic Hamiltonians}, describing spiralling hyperbolic evolution for two degrees of freedom, but physically one expects a decomposition into the three main types ocurring for $N=1$.
-Williamson's theorem goes on to classify generic families of quadratic Hamiltonians with continuous parameters.
+Thus, not only is the flow generated by each of these Hamiltonians a continuous family of {\it symplectic} (i.e. linear canonical) transformations of the phase space, but there exists an appropriate symplectic transformation that brings the Hamiltonian into its normal form.

-Conveniently, both {\it Wigner functions} $W(\x)$, which represent quantum density operators $\hat \rho$ by real functions in phase space \cite{Wigner,Moyal}, and {\it chord functions} $\chi(\Vxi)$ (the Fourier transform of Wigner functions, also known as quantum characteristic functions) \cite{Report} are invariant under unitary {\it metaplectic transformations} \cite{Voros76,Voros77,Littlejohn86,deGosson06,OAI}.
-The latter correspond to the classical symplectic transformations, that is, they are unitary operators generated by the appropriately symmetrized version of the hermitian operators $\hat H= H(\hat \x) = H(\hat \vecp, \hat\vecq)$, given by (\ref{quadraticH}).
-This unitary quantum evolution is purely classical for these priviledged representations in phase space, which allow themselves to be transformed exactly to the normal coordinates and back again for all the cases classified by Williamson's theorem.
+When the quantum Hamiltonian is quadratic, the quantum density operator undergoes a {\it metaplectic transformation} \cite{Voros76,Voros77,Littlejohn86,deGosson06,OAI}.
+Conveniently, its representation in real phase space, the {\it Wigner function} $W(\x)$ \cite{Wigner,Moyal}, then undergoes a classical symplectic transformation of its variable, generated by the corresponding (\ref{quadraticH}), and so does its Fourier transform, the {\it chord function} $\chi(\Vxi)$ \cite{Report}.
+This allows these representations to be transformed exactly to the normal coordinates and back again.